mbordash/blobinator/README.txt

 2. This screen shot depicts the Blobinator button now appearing in your content editing form.

 == Changelog ==

+= 2.1 =
+* Introduces support for WordPress 5.5 as well as some bug fixes/enhancements

 = 2.0 =
 * Introduces support for WordPress 5.4 as well as some bug fixes/enhancements